Sabrinas Organizing

 • Before you go to bed

-• Clean dishes and dry and put away.
-Stop just putting them on the drying rack.
+• Clean dishes, dry, and put away.
+Stop just putting them on the drying rack (affiliate).
 Put them away after you dry them.

-• Clear junk mail off the counter-tops.
+• Clear junk mail off the countertops.
 Paper clutter can get out of hand quickly.
-So, have a recycling bin and shredder nearby to take care of the tasks right away.
+So, have a recycling bin (affiliate) and shredder (affiliate) nearby to take care of the tasks immediately.

-• Take out racks and set the self-clean on your oven.
+• Take out racks and set the self-cleaning feature on your oven.
 Your oven probably has a self-cleaning feature.
-Starting it when you are home, it can clean the oven while you are doing something else.
+Starting it at home can clean the oven while doing something else.

 • Clean the inside of the microwave.
-Wiping down the inside of the microwave with vinegar and water spray will clear out the other odors that may be lingering.
+Wiping down the inside of the microwave with vinegar and water spray will remove any lingering odors.

-• Take out old leftovers in the refrigerator.
-Doing this the day before trash pickup will keep your stuff from going bad and creating mold and odors in your fridge.
+• Take out old leftovers from the refrigerator.
+Doing this the day before trash pickup will keep your food from spoiling and creating mold and odors in your fridge.

 • Take out expired food from the refrigerator.
-Containers may not be sealed completely and they may be creating mold and you don't even know it.
+Containers may not be sealed completely, creating mold, and you don't even know it.

-• Vacuum and Sweep kitchen floor.
+• Vacuum (affiliate) and sweep the kitchen floor.
 Cleaning the crumbs off the floor will instantly make the room cleaner.

-• Remove trash and recycling from the kitchen and put in your outside trash can.
-Overflowing trash makes the room seem less clean so getting rid of these items will make the room seem more organized.
+• Remove trash and recycling from the kitchen and put them in your outside trash can (affiliate).
+Overflowing trash makes the room seem less clean, so removing it will make the room appear more organized.

-• Pull out a can or two from the back of your cabinet or pantry and use it for dinner.
-Visit our What to keep in the Pantry post for details on what should be in your pantry.
+• Pull out a can or two from the back of your cabinet or pantry (affiliate) and use them for dinner.
+Visit our What to keep in the Pantry post for details on what should be in your pantry (affiliate).

-• Empty out the junk drawer in your kitchen.
-Pulling out the trash and other items you don't use any longer makes this always used place well-organized.
+• Another 15-minute kitchen task is to empty the junk drawer.
+Pulling out the trash and other items you no longer use makes this always-used place well-organized.

 • Remove cookbooks you do not use from your collection.
-If you cook a lot, many cookbooks can collect in your kitchen.
-Removing ones that you don't want and then scanning your favorite recipes, will remove clutter and make it easier to find your favorite recipes.
+If you cook a lot, you can collect many cookbooks in your kitchen.
+Removing unwanted items and then scanning your favorite recipes will remove clutter and make it easier to find your favorite recipes.
 Visit my Going Digital with Recipes post for more tips.

 Twelve 15 Minute Kitchen Projects That Will Keep The Space Organized Always